xmpp-iot/xmpp-iot.github.io/gsoc/index.md

 ##Teaser tasks for openHAB

+ [OpenHAB](http://openhab.org/) is an opensoruce project acting as a control environment for a smart home bridging between many different physical protocols.

-* start an OpenHAB instance and trigger the XMPP module to send a plain chat message to the python script in the tutorial triggering a relay "Toggle"
+* start an OpenHAB instance and trigger the XMPP module to send a plain chat message **ex "Toggle"** or **"relay=True"**.
+This can be sent to another OpenHAB instance recieving the message and acting on it's local variables.
+It can also be sent to the  [python script in the tutorial](http://xmpp-iot.github.io/tutorials/python-tutorial/) triggering a relay to "Toggle".

-* Implement a first SMACK-extension for the  [XEP323 basic stanzas]( http://xmpp.org/extensions/xep-0323.html) as decribed in the extension
+* Implement a first SMACK-extension for the  [XEP323 basic stanzas]( http://xmpp.org/extensions/xep-0323.html).
+First a read request. https://github.com/igniterealtime/Smack/tree/master/smack-extensions some more info https://www.igniterealtime.org/builds/smack/docs/latest/documentation/extensions/index.html

 This is maintained by [Joachim Lindborg](http://lsys.se/)  member of the  [XMPP Extensions Foundation](http://xmpp.org/about-xmpp/xsf/xsf-member-list/)